therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

     agent.run()

-The ``search_services`` function will send the search message to the OEF Node, which eventually will answer with a *list of the public keys* of services satisfying the query.
+The :func:`~oef.agents.Agent.search_services` function will send the search message to the OEF Node, which eventually will answer with a *list of the public keys* of services satisfying the query.

 In this specific case, the OEF Node will return a list of the public keys of all the OEF service agents that: